forcepusher/forcepusher/README.md

 Quantize your vision .mmproj file to Q8_0 so you don't have to blind the model completely.
 Don't use uncensored/abliterated crap, every single bit of KL divergence makes a huge difference.
 Never use Q8_0 KV Cache, it kills the tool calls because it introduces typos and lobotomizes the model.
-Disable Unified KV Cache and set Max Concurrent Prediction to 1, it saves some memory for fat models.
+When short on memory, always disable Unified KV Cache and set Max Concurrent Prediction to 1.
 Use OpenAI-compatible API to connect to LM Studio.
 Best open-source agentic IDE atm seems to be https://zed.dev/

 Useful models I've found so far that have any idea what they're doing and not dying while working: